-Shape and space:
+Shape and space

-using positional language e.g. 'behind', 'between', or directions like 'left' and 'right'

-describing shape properties of a route e.g. 'straight', 'corner', 'bend'
+- using positional language eg 'behind', 'between' ... or directions like 'left' and 'right'. - describing shape properties of a route e.g. 'straight', 'corner', 'bend'

-Numbers:
+Numbers

-remembering the word sequence and saying one number for each object e.g. when counting people waiting cardinality i.e. that the last number gives the total e.g. number of wheels using the language of 'more' and 'less' or 'fewer' to compare e.g. number of minutes using ordinal language - 'first', 'second' or 'number 3' in the queue language to compare duration ('a longer/shorter time') and speed ('slower/faster') explaining that a smaller number of minutes is a shorter time
+- remembering the word sequence and saying one number for each object e.g. when counting people waiting - cardinality i.e. that the last number gives the total eg number of wheels - using the language of 'more' and 'less' or 'fewer' to compare e.g. number of minutes - using ordinal language: 'first', 'second' or 'number 3' in the queue

-Measures:
+Measures